hellgate75/cloud-docker-machines/README.md

 ## RIG technology

-RIG is a Buildit concept around the deployment of architectures in the cloud, with a resilient and dynamic approach.
+RIG is a concept around the deployment of architectures in the cloud, with a resilient and dynamic approach.
 RIG is designed to live in any cloud provider.
-Buildit continuously improve the experience with innovations and sophisticated architectural solutions.
+Author continuously improve the experience with innovations and sophisticated architectural solutions.
 In the RIG Rancher Orchestration experience it will available the deployment of multiple cloud providers and multi-purpose platform architectures.

-[Buildit](https://buildit.digital/) is a World-Wide Digital Business Transformation company of [Wipro Digital](http://wiprodigital.com/) group.
+[Fabrizio Torelli](https://www.linkedin.com/in/fabriziotorelli) is a system architect cloud specialist graduated at the Urbana Illinois Unoversoty.

-Take a look at [Buildit](https://buildit.digital/) or [Wipro Digital](http://wiprodigital.com/) web sites for more information.
+Take a look at [[Fabrizio Torelli](https://www.linkedin.com/in/fabriziotorelli) web sites for more information.

 ## Issues